Creating The Bells

 The critics had difficulties defining the music and categorising it.
 They couldn't, yet the public took the music to their hearts.
 The album topped the UK charts for months and it became a wide success all over the world.

-Tubular Bells part 1 or side 1 is largely based on just one, seemingly simple piano melody (seemingly simple, as this combined 9/8 - 7/8 time signature sounds more simple than it is) which gets repeated in various themes by different instruments.
+Tubular Bells, Part 1 or side 1 is largely based on just one, seemingly simple piano melody (seemingly simple, as this combined 9/8 - 7/8 time signatures sounds more simple than it is) which gets repeated in various themes by different instruments.
 This may sound boring, however Oldfield's creation immediately grabs your attention and won't let go until it is time to turn your record over to side two (thank god for the CD, which has eliminated that problem).

-The finale of Side 1 consists of a melody played over and over each time by a different instrument, which is introduced by "Master of Ceremonies" Viv Stanshall.
-After a Grand Piano, Glockenspiel, Reed organ, Bass guitar and electric guitar the piece climaxes with the Tubular Bells.
-After the firing climax a serene acoustic guitar piece ends side 1.
+The finale of Part 1 consists of a melody played over and over each time by a different instrument, which is introduced by "Master of Ceremonies" Viv Stanshall.
+After a grand piano, glockenspiel, Reed organ, bass guitar, and electric guitar, the piece climaxes with the tubular bells.
+After the firing climax, a serene acoustic guitar piece ends side 1.

 There isn't anything really happening until the 18th minute when the "caveman song" kicks in.
 A heavy piece with grunting lyrics which Mike and his brother Terry had written together back in 1968.

-Side 2 and thus Tubular Bells ends with a traditional folk piece called Sailor's Hornpipe which results in a very original and funny ending of such a complex album.
+Part 2 and thus Tubular Bells ends with a traditional folk piece called Sailor's Hornpipe, which results in a very original and funny ending of such a complex album.

 The music on Tubular Bells can't actually be described, it can only be experienced.

 The huge success of Oldfield's debut resulted in an almost frantic attempt to surpass this success.
-A mere year after it's release Mike's follow up Hergest Ridge was presented, which followed the same concept as Tubular Bells: two 20-minute long tracks of complex instrumental music, on which Mike plays a wide range of instruments.
+A mere year after its release, Mike's follow up Hergest Ridge was presented, which followed the same concept as Tubular Bells: two 20-minute long tracks of complex instrumental music, on which Mike plays a wide range of instruments.
 Just like he did on his third album Ommadawn, released in 1975.
-And although the compositions on these two albums proved that Mike Oldfield was definitely a musician and writer with many talents, one can't deny that these albums followed the principle of Tubular Bells.
+Although the compositions on these two albums proved that Mike Oldfield was definitely a musician and writer with many talents, one can't deny that these albums followed the same principle as on Tubular Bells.

 A change of contract from Virgin to Warner in 1991 led to a re-recording of Tubular Bells as a sort of 20th anniversary.
 Re-united with co-producer Tom Newman Mike re-arranged Tubular Bells while staying loyal to the original melody.
 The result was an excellent modernised Tubular Bells, and Tubular Bells II was a modest success with over 2 million copies sold: his biggest hit since Crisis.